 Do you remember Psalm 135:18?
 It said that those who make or have idols become like them.
 Many of us have an idol or idols that we have made and follow and if we do not flee them, we will become like them.
 Would you like to destroy your secret gods?
 There are two important steps you must take.

 The first step is revealed in Philippians 4:11-12 when we are told,

 Not that I speak from want, for I have learned to be content in whatever circumstances I am.
 I know how to get along with humble means, and I also know how to live in prosperity; in any and every circumstance I have learned the secret of being filled and going hungry, both of having abundance and suffering need.
-Phil.
-4:11-12 (NASB)
+Philippians 4:11-12 (NASB)

 Paul says that he has learned to be content with earthly things: his status or position, his money, his home, or whatever else.
 This is a choice one must make.
 To not be content is a sin because God is the one who gives us what we own.
 In Matthew 6:33 Jesus told us to seek first the kingdom of God – that is the priority – and then God would take care of our needs.
 To be content is a stop sign on our pursuit after things.
 Philippians 4:11-12 says stop pursuing your satisfaction and determine to be content with what you have.
 If you want something, then ask God for it, ask for guidance, and if God says no, then be content.
 That is the first step to destroying your secret gods.
 Say no to your desire for satisfaction.
 Philippians 4:11-12 says, “STOP chasing your satisfaction!”